Drew Banfield

-Drew Banfield (born 27 February 1974) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
+Drew Anthony Banfield (born 27 February 1974) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).

-Selected as the number 1 pick in the 1992 AFL Draft, Banfield was recruited to West Coast, where he became one of their best clubmen and hardest-working defenders and utility players.
+Selected as the number 1 pick in the 1992 AFL draft, Banfield was recruited to West Coast, where he became one of their best clubmen and hardest-working defenders and utility players.

 He won the Eagles' Club Champion Award in 1996, as well as playing in the Eagles' 1994 premiership side.